UniversalDevicesInc/udi_python_interface/API.md

   * OAUTH             - Subscribe to oauth token authentication data events
   * WEBHOOK           - Subscribe to webhook data events
   * BONJOUR           - Subscribe to get responses from the bonjour mdns query
+  * PROFILE           - Subscribe to get profile data following a getJsonProfile()
+  * UPDATEPROFILEDONE - Subscribe to know when updateJsonProfile() has completed

 The data events will send the specific type of data, when that data changes in PG3.
 For example, when the user changes a custom parameter, the CUSTOMPARAMS event will be published with the current (changed) custom parameter data.